bookingactivities/booking-activities/readme.txt

 = 1.12.0 =
 * Breaking change - Remove opening and closing dates from calendar settings in calendar editor
 * Breaking change - Remove the archiving tool.
-You can still find your backups in wp-content/uploads/booking-activities/archives and import them with phpMyAdmin.
+You can still find the backups you have made in wp-content/uploads/booking-activities/archives and manually import them with phpMyAdmin.
 * Feature - Groups of events can be automatically repeated (like events)
 * Feature - Add a button to jump to a specific date in calendar editor
 * Tweak - Remove restrictions on event availability and repetition frequency, you can update them regardless of bookings made